YOOX Net-a-Porter Group: YOOX Group

-Merger
+Merger and Acquisition

 The combined revenues of the two companies prior to the merger was about $1.4 billion and their websites received a combined 24 million unique visitors annually.
 The deal was announced in March 2015, and went into effect in September.
 The combined network reached about 180 countries.
 The parent company of Net-A-Porter, Richemont, received 50% of the total available shares; however, their voting rights were capped at 25%, giving Yoox the ability to run the company.
 Yoox founder Federico Marchetti became the group's CEO and Net-a-Porter founder Natalie Massenet left the company after the merger was completed.

+In August 2022, Richemont announced it would sell a 47.5% stake in YOOX Net-A-Porter (YNAP) to rival Farfetch and a 3.2% stake to a Mohamed Alabbar investment vehicle in exchange for about an 11% stake in Farfetch.
+However, in December 2023, the agreements were terminated after Coupang announced its acquisition of Farfetch.

+In June 2024, YNAP announced it would exit the Chinese market.

+Richemont's ownership of the group concluded in April 2025, when its sold YOOX Net-a-Porter to Mytheresa.
+The acquisition followed the fulfillment of all conditionas, including approvals from relevant regulatory authorities, as announced in October 2024.

+As a result of the deal, Mytheresa's parent company was renamed LuxExperience B.V. and became the sole shareholder of the combined portfolio of brands, including Net-a-Porter, Mr Porter, Yoox, The Outnet, and Mytheresa.

 Distribution

 There are seven "logistic centres" in Italy, the UK, the US, China, Hong Kong, and Japan.
 International warehouses, that serve as hubs, exist in New Jersey and Tokyo.
-Yoox also maintains 20 studios to make pictures of the merchandise with 50 photographers in the UK and the US.
+Yoox also maintains 20 studios to take pictures of the merchandise with 50 photographers in the UK and the US.